Can you visit Machu Picchu without a prior reservation? The answer is YES, but it can be a bit harder.

 - Conclusion: Planning Is the Optimal Strategy

-- Limited availability: The authorities sell only 1,000 daily tickets in Aguas Calientes (Machu Picchu Pueblo).
+- Limited availability: Only 1,000 tickets are sold daily in Aguas Calientes.

-- High risk: Travelers face a 78% chance of missing out during peak season (April–October).
+- Sold-out tickets: There’s a 78% chance of not getting a ticket during the high season (April–October).

 How to Get Last-Minute Machu Picchu Tickets?